awsautomation/kongSupport/README.md

   15: resource "aws_kms_alias" "kong" {

-main.tf (Main.tf file for running kong Enterprise - Terraform module, is as it is, just i have given blank parameters due to security but while running i will assign the parameter to the main.tf for installations of Kong Enterprise Module).
+2. MAIN.TF (Main.tf file for running kong Enterprise - Terraform module, is as it is, just i have given blank parameters due to security but while running i will assign the parameter to the main.tf for installations of Kong Enterprise Module).

 provider "aws" {
 region =""